Our…

 Vision

-LUO's vision is to unite Latinos in the state of Oregon and form national and international alliances to strengthen cultural and linguistic behavioral health services.
+LUO's vision is to unite Latinos in the state of Oregon and form national and international alliances to strengthen culturally and linguistically specific behavioral health services.

 “Unity strengthens us.”